ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

 # References

 When I developed kKg keyboard I mainly referred man pages of XKB configuration commands and "An Unreliable Guide to XKB Configuration".
-I also found that there are some good references when I made revision for explanation of how I used XKB in Myanmar language and some of them are as follows:
+I also found that there are some good references when I made a revision for the explanation of how I used XKB in Myanmar language and some of them are as follows:

 1. [XKB Homepage: https://www.x.org/wiki/XKB/](https://www.x.org/wiki/XKB/)
 2. [An Unreliable Guide to XKB Configuration: https://www.charvolant.org/doug/xkb/html/xkb.html](https://www.charvolant.org/doug/xkb/html/xkb.html)